KarolS/millfork/docs/api/custom-platform.md

     * `d88` - a D88 floppy disk image for PC-88

     * `tap` - a tape disk image for ZX Spectrum

+    * `trscmd` - a chunked loadable executable for TRS-80 Model 1 or 3 running TRS-DOS, also known as the /CMD format

 * `format_segment_NAME` – if using the `per_segment` style, overrides the format for the given segment